Things Nice To Know

 Roofing materials for our kits are usually wooden shake shingles, tarpaper, corrugated tin, or asphalt shingles.
 The particular material used is often dependent on the building type, age, and era being modeled.

 Wild West Scale Model Builders, Builders-In-Scale, Northeastern Scale Lumber are among a variety of suppliers of roofing materials.
-Walthers is a source for the Campell shingle rolls.
+Walthers is a source for the Campbell shingle rolls.
+Other suppliers are also available.

 Lucite sheets are an option but most sheet thicknesses are too large (1/32″ or 31 mil is 2.7 scale inches thick).
 The 4 mil (1/250″) acetate we supply is ⅓” scale inches thick – closer to prototype.
 We do not fit the acetate to windows or doors.